foundweekends/pamflet/docs/03/a.markdown

 ### Preview

-Pamflet's preview mode allows you to check the layout and text rendering as much as you like while editing document sources.
+Pamflet's preview mode allows you to check the layout and text rendering as much as you like while editing project documentation.

 When you call `pf` with no arguments, `SRC` is assumed to be "docs" under the working directory--typically, your project's base